 Q: What are the key challenges of this field of medicine?
 How is it changing?

 A: The key challenge of this field is keeping up-to-date with the new guidelines that are always being released.
 Every day I get an update from the Medscape app saying the FDA changed something.
 It’s challenging because even though the guidelines have changed, it doesn’t filter down to the providers to start implementing the changes for months or years later.

 Q: If you couldn’t be a physician assistant, what would you be doing?

 A: If I wasn’t a PA, I would be running a daycare center.
 I have always loved working with children.

 Q: What makes working at Care Station special?

 A: I love the mixture between primary care and urgent care that Care Station offers.
 It allows me to stay up-to-date on procedural topics and also the chronic conditions that affect all ages.

 Q: Why should patients choose Care Station for their primary care?

 A: Care Station has many valuable benefits that patients are eligible to receive.
-Care Station offers different specialties all within the same building so it makes it easy for patients to stay compliant with their appointments so they can get the essential care they need.
-The providers and staff members work in synch to ensure that the patients are cared for throughout their whole visit.
+Care Station offers different specialties within the same location.
+This makes it easy for patients to stay compliant with their appointments so they can get the essential care they need.
+The providers and staff members work in sync to ensure that the patients are cared for throughout their whole visit.

 Q: Tell us a little something about yourself.